z3ht/telescope-diffviewer/README.md

 ## Contributions

 Please submit an Issue elaborating on proposed changes before submitting any Merge Requests.
-I am open to ideas but reserve the right to say decline any proposal.
+I am open to ideas but reserve the right to decline any proposals.
+I'd like to keep the scope of this plugin as small as possible.
+If you want to go big, feel free to message me about merging my changes into your project!